StefanJohnsen/TriangulateOBJ/README.md

 # Triangulation of obj indices
 Triangulation of a polygon is the process of dividing a polygon into a series of triangles

-To illustrate the concept of triangulation, let's consider a straightforward OBJ file (clock.obj) featuring a clock-like mesh.
+To illustrate the concept of triangulation, let's consider a straightforward OBJ file featuring a clock-like mesh.
 This mesh is constructed with vertices resembling a clock, where the 12 o'clock position naturally resides at the top.

+clock-triangles.obj
 <pre>
 # .obj file for a circle using clock numbers as vertices